matthewjosephtaylor/mjt-thoughts/name/not-naming.md

 ["small", "medium", "large"].map(uppercase);
 ```

-Note above the name 'color' rather than _illuminating_ what is going on and
+Note above the name `color` rather than _illuminating_ what is going on and
-'filling out' the story, does just the opposite and introduces a confusion,
+_filling out_ the story, does just the opposite and introduces a confusion,
 perhaps even a _lie_.
-The more terse 'nameless' version is in some sense
+The more terse _nameless_ version is in some sense
 'better'.

 Of course the same problem exists with any name